draisy/draisy.github.io/source/_posts/2014-10-22-ironboard-interactions.markdown

 <div style="text-align:center;"><img src ="http://i.imgur.com/NGx8To6.jpg" alt = "sad pug face" height="500"></div>

 <p>But wait!
-Turns out it's not entirely bad because our new router (I think?) can actually still handle 100 of us. <strong>Whoo!</strong> So while I was 'patiently' waiting my own turn, I came up with this idea to smooth things over for us for the next bout of our wifi's mood swings.</p>
+Turns out it's not entirely bad because our new router (I think?) can actually still handle 100 of us. <strong>Whoo!</strong> So while I was (im)patiently waiting my own turn, I came up with this idea to smooth things over for us for the next bout of our wifi's mood swings.</p>

 <p>When you run my <a href="https://github.com/draisy/ironboard" target="_blank">script</a> from your command line, it will connect you to ironboard via your terminal, and will automate your interactions with the ironboard application.
 It allow you to log in with the proper credentials and protections, and will click through the appropriate categories to find the relevant labs and todos.
 It will scrape today's (or the most recent) schedule, and offer you a choice of all available labs.
 The lab you select will open directly in github, so you can fork and clone, and get right off the net so other people now have a chance to share in our most precious commodity.</p>